MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ---
 author: Mamaylya
-description: Overview of operating a guide in Dynamics 365 Guides ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Anchor a guide in the Dynamics 365 Guides HoloLens app if you're an operator ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
-ms.topic: article
-title: Overview of operating a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Anchor a guide in the Dynamics 365 Guides HoloLens app as an operator ms.reviewer: v-brycho
 ---

-### Anchor your guide
+# Anchor a guide in the Dynamics 365 Guides HoloLens app (operators)

 The first thing you see when you open a guide is the anchoring instructions for the guide.

 ![Scan printed anchor](media/scan-printed-anchor.png "Scan printed anchor")